IBMIntegration/ibm-event-streams/basic-es.md

 ## Test Producer / Consumer

-1. Prepare the `config.properties` file located in `C:\TechJam\EventStreams_Lab\KafkaClient_20230407\` Check and change the following fields.
+1. Prepare the `config.properties` file located in `C:\TechJam\EventStreams_Lab\KafkaClient_20230407\`.
+Make a copy of the config.properties (for example, call it config.properties.lab1) Check and change the following fields.
 The fields not mentioned here can be left default.

     | Field	| Value |
     | --- | --- |